 Take the whole family to Scienceworks in Spotswood for an awesome interactive afternoon of super science.
-Little kids can hang out in the Nitty Gritty Super City, and big kids, the planetarium.
+Kids little and big alike will love the Lightning Room, powered by a giant Tesla Coil capable of generating more than two million volts of electricity, and the planetarium.
 Keep up the adventure with a ferry to Williamstown, to check out the passing boats and of course, for fish and chips for dinner.

 Spend the afternoon in St Kilda, exploring the beach and running riot at iconic amusement park Luna Park.
 Ride rollercoasters and dodgem cars till you can no more, and when the little bellies have settled, go on an ice cream mission to Acland Street.
 If there's room for dinner, consider Republica on the foreshore, where you can relax with a wine and distract the littlies with views of the beach and boats.
 Just after sunset, head down to the breakwater to see the locals' favourite families come home from a hard day's fishing: the St Kilda penguins.